All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 3. Medication adjustment plan: Your provider will create a plan for adjusting your existing diabetes medications alongside tirzepatide.

-4. Ongoing monitoring: Regular A1C checks, blood sugar tracking, and weight monitoring to optimize your treatment.
+4. Ongoing monitoring: Regular A1C checks, blood sugar tracking, and weight monitoring to improve your treatment.

 Frequently Asked Questions